pangweiwei/sluadbg/README.md

 # Slua Debugger
 Remote debugger for slua.

-Connect slua host at first(acquire v0.84+), waiting for connected.
+Connect slua host at first(require v0.84+), waiting for connected.

 Type '?' for help.